-Figure 89: Age-and sex-adjusted percentage of residents age 75 and older admitted for the first time to a Personal Care Home (PCH) by health region, 2018/2019 to 2019/2020
+Figure 89: Age-and sex-adjusted percentage of residents age 75 and older admitted for the first time to a Personal Care Home (PCH) by health region, 2019/2020 to 2020/2021

-There were an average of 2,664 Manitoba residents age 75 and older admitted to a Personal Care Home (PCH) per year for the period of 2018/2019 to 2019/2020, representing 2.9 percent of all individuals in that age group (Figure 89).
-Prairie Mountain Health had a significantly higher percentage of PCH admission, and Interlake-Eastern RHA a significantly lower percentage than in Manitoba overall.
+There were an average of 2,535 Manitoba residents age 75 and older admitted to a Personal Care Home (PCH) per year for the period of 2019/2020 to 2020/2021, representing 2.7 percent of all individuals in that age group (Figure 89).
+Prairie Mountain Health had a significantly higher percentage of PCH admission than in Manitoba overall.
 Figure 90 shows the distributions of level of care assigned to PCH residents age 75 and older at the time of their admission.
 Level 1 represents the lowest level of need and Level 4 represents the highest.
 There were no Level 1 residents admitted during this time period.
-Levels 2Y and 3Y represent individuals who required close supervision due to possible behavioural issues, while 2N and 3N are assigned to individuals who do not require supervision.
-Almost 60 percent of admitted individuals in Manitoba were assessed at level 2 or 3, not requiring supervision.
+Levels 2Y and 3Y represent individuals who require close supervision due to possible behavioural issues, while 2N and 3N are assigned to individuals who do not require supervision.
+Almost 60 percent of admitted individuals in Manitoba were assessed at level 2N or 3N, not requiring supervision.

-Figure 90: Distribution of care levels assigned to Personal Care Home (PCH) residents age 75 and older at time of admission by health region, 2018/2019 to 2019/2020
+Figure 90: Distribution of care levels assigned to Personal Care Home (PCH) residents age 75 and older at time of admission by health region, 2019/2020 to 2020/2021